The contributors of this blog would like to discuss 'Multi-party system and competitive politics in India.' in the different sections .

 3).
 A coalition may be necessitated by a national crisis when the various political groups may suspend their political strife and collaborate in the general cause of protecting and promoting their national interest.

-Federalism And Coalition Government In India:
+Coalition Government In India:

 The history of the Indian federalism can be traced back to the provisions enshrined in the Government of India Act, 1935.
 The Indian constitution fulfils the requirement of a federal system by prescribing the presence of two levels of governance simultaneously operating at (I) national, central and federal government; (ii) state, regional and provincial government along with the division of powers between Centre and state allocated by the constitution.

-Emergence of coalition Government in India:
+coalition Government in India:

 The process of fragmentation of the national party system and emergence of minority or coalition governments started in India from 1967.
 This period also marked the emergence of coalitions and also new parties and mergers along with breakup of some parties and absorption of the others.